STONINGTON, CONNECTICUT

 A few couples (one with a German Shepherd) and a single male drop by for growler refills while the courteous Simoncini pours me some samples.
 My wife and daughter head down the hall to a furniture restoration shop as I grab my first sips.

 Appealingly casual chartreuse-hazed Whisker’d Wit did a fine job emulating the bright fruited Belgian style, despite purposely leaving out coriander (a key ingredient).
-A dainty candi-sugared curacao orange peel theme spreads across its hop-spiced lemon zest, carbolic Gose-like salting and wheat-honeyed Munich malting.
-Citric tangerine, navel orange and clementine undertones and a wavering banana sweetness fill out the sourdough back end.
+A dainty candi-sugared curacao orange peel theme spread across its hop-spiced lemon zest, carbolic Gose-like salting and wheat-honeyed Munich malting.
+Citric tangerine, navel orange and clementine undertones and a wavering banana sweetness filled out the sourdough back end.

 When Beer’d gets rolling full strength, other flagship beers to look for include Midnight Oil Oatmeal Stout and Anomaly Black IPA.
 There is a Belgian Tripel planned as well.